ika-rwth-aachen/omega-prime-ros/README.md

 - `OBJECT_LIST_TOPIC` / `--object_list_topic`
 - `FIXED_FRAME` / `--fixed_frame` (default `utm_32N`)
 - `PROJECTION_FRAME` / `--projection_frame` (default `map`)
+- `BASE_TIME_TOPIC` / `--base_time_topic` (default `ObjectList`, allowed values: `ObjectList`, `EgoData`)
+- `MATCH_THRESHOLD_NANOS` / `--match_threshold_nanos` (default `0`)
 - `MAP` / `--map` (default `/map/map.xodr`)
 - `BAG` / `--bag` to process explicit bags (supports comma-separated paths)
 - `VALIDATE` / `--validate` enable omega-prime schema validation
 - `WARN_GAP_SECONDS` / `--warn-gap-seconds` warning threshold in seconds if same object ID appears multiple times

+### Timestamp Synchronization
+- Timestamp synchronization is applied only after the normal per-message TF transformation step has completed.
+- Each message is still transformed using its own original message timestamp.
+- `BASE_TIME_TOPIC` selects which topic provides the reference timestamps for snapping.
+Supported values are `ObjectList` and `EgoData`.
+- `MATCH_THRESHOLD_NANOS` defines the maximum absolute time difference for snapping a non-base message to the nearest base-topic timestamp.
+- The base-topic message always keeps its own timestamp.
+- A non-base message is snapped only when the nearest base-topic timestamp is within the threshold.
+- If several non-base messages fall within the threshold of the same base timestamp, only the single nearest message is snapped to that base timestamp.
+- Messages outside the threshold keep their original timestamp, so no `EgoData` or `ObjectList` samples are dropped because one topic has a higher frequency.
+- If only one of `EGO_DATA_TOPIC` or `OBJECT_LIST_TOPIC` is configured, timestamp snapping is skipped and the single-topic export behavior stays unchanged.
+- For `ObjectList`, object rows are exported using `ObjectList.header.stamp` as the canonical timestamp.
+If an individual object carries a different internal timestamp, it is normalized to the list header timestamp during conversion.

 ### Notes
 - The converter scans `/input` for rosbag2 directories containing a `metadata.yaml` and writes one omega-prime `.mcap` per bag into `/output` by default.